Parkdale, Toronto: History

 The Village of Parkdale was founded in 1879, but settlement of the area predated its foundation.
 In 1812, the 240 acre of land bounded from Lot Street (today's Queen Street) on the north, and Jameson on the west and Dufferin Avenue was granted to James Brock, the cousin of Sir Isaac Brock, in lieu of salary.
 Brock did not occupy or improve the land during his lifetime.
 After Brock's death in 1830, his widow Lucy Brock sold the lands which became the major part of Parkdale to John Henry Dunn and William Gwynne.
 The area north of Queen Street was subdivided from the O'Hara Estate, given to Walter O'Hara for military service.
 Another parcel of land north of Queen was given to James Brock, east of the O'Hara estate, was developed along Brock Avenue and became Brockton Village.

 The Parkdale railway station was opened at Queen and Dufferin streets in 1856.
 In the 1870s, the Grand Trunk Railway built a railway station at Jameson Avenue, on its east–west line.
 It was named South Parkdale, and the Queen Street station was given the name of North Parkdale station.

 A census of residents prior to the founding showed 783 residents of the area, more than enough for the legal requirement of 750 at the time.
 A local legend is that Romani people (then called Gypsies) were signed up as local residents to provide enough numbers.
 Parkdale's status as an independent village was controversial at the time and was opposed by the City of Toronto and the York County councils.

 It was purely a residential suburb, home to large Victorian mansions and views of Lake Ontario.
 The first house of worship in Parkdale, the Anglican Church of St. Mark, was completed on January 20, 1881, on Cowan Ave just south of Queen Street.
+Later that year, Parkdale's population was recorded as 1,170 in the 1881 Census of Canada.
 In 1884, the Village council passed a bylaw to join Toronto, to be annexed by the City of Toronto, as the village was in fact surrounded by the city of Toronto.
 The act did not take place immediately as the Village's finances were not in order.
 Liabilities of the village were not clearly stated in the village's financial statements.
 On October 27, 1888, another vote was held and the annexation was upheld.
 The village was annexed by the City of Toronto in March 1889.
 It became "St. Alban's Ward.".

 In the 1910s, the South Parkdale station was closed and replaced with Sunnyside railway station.
 At the time, a cut was made between Dowling and Atlantic streets and the rail lines of the Grand Trunk were moved below street level.
 The North Parkdale stations were given new signage of "Parkdale", returning to the original name.